tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 So, for the rest of the post, I will be making the assumption that the organization's hiring strategy has the following criteria:

- - Hiring engineers to solve tomorrow's Problems, not just today's problems.
+ - Hiring engineers to solve tomorrow's problems, not just today's problems.
  - Hiring engineers into the organization, not particularly into a team.
 Even if the intention is to land them into a specific team, you are making the assumption that they can move within the organization.
  - Hiring generalist engineers, not specialist.